Today I'm going to show you how to make a beautiful buttercream hat box cake with a frosted lid!

 I added a little daisy for the center...and we're done!

-I hope that you enjoyed this sweet and simple tutorial as much as we enjoyed creating it!
-Have fun experimenting, the design options are endless!
+I hope that you enjoyed this sweet and simple buttercream gift cake tutorial as much as we enjoyed creating it!
+Have fun experimenting.
+If you give it a try, we would love for you to leave a comment below!